 Crushing and conveying

 At the Martha Mine rock is crushed and then transported from the open pit to the processing plant and waste rock embankments by an overland conveyor.
-See the site aerial photo in the sidebar to view the route from the open pit to the processing plant.

 The crushing system at the Martha Mine open pit consists of a combination of two types of crushers, a jaw crusher and two Stamler feeder breakers.
 The jaw crusher is capable of crushing material with a strength of over 150 megapascals (MPa).
 By way of comparison, concrete has a strength of 20-30 MPa.
 The Stamlers deal with the softer material.
 The crushers are located below ground level, in a slot to minimise noise effects.